altar31/altar31/README.md

 ## 👨‍🔬 Science

 My main research interests are :
-* 🤖 Neural Architecture Search and High-performance machine learning for applied science and engineering
+* 🤖 High-performance machine learning for applied science and engineering
 * ✒️ Domain Specific Languages (DSL) and Programming languages
 * 🧮 Scientific computing with an emphasis in Multiphysics Finite Element simulations